masoodbinmohammad/zoom-clone/README.md

 # zoom-clone
-A zoom-clone application using websocket and peerjs
+A zoom-clone application using socket.io and peerjs